Water filter with NSF P473 certification

 Mechanics of Endocrine Disruption: PFAS act as potent Endocrine Disrupting Chemicals (EDCs).
 Their molecular structure allows them to mimic fatty acids, enabling them to bind to and activate PPAR receptors in human cells.
 This activation interferes with:

-PFAS are not found in nature; they are strictly synthetic.
+PFAS are not found in nature; they are strictly synthetic, a class numbering over 15,000 compounds.
 Human exposure primarily occurs through ingestion (contaminated water and food) and inhalation (contaminated dust).
 Because they are used for stain and water resistance, they are ubiquitous in household environments.

 Consumer Reports, EWG, and independent labs have found PFAS in many baby products.
 Here's where they're most commonly detected: